| Building simple, sturdy benchwork following a repetitive pattern of

 in place.
 It seems a bit redundant but it sure makes it easier to

+built and particularly to adjust later.
 One of the most useful tools we bought and used a great deal is a pocket

 screw hole jig.
 Mine cost $30 at Home Depot and includes the